flutter/website/src/codelabs/implicit-animations.md

 - Some implicit animations, like the `AnimatedOpacity` widget, only animate one property.
   Others, like the `AnimatedContainer` widget, can animate many properties.
-- Implicit animations transition between the old and new value of a property when it changes using the provided `curve` and `duration`.
+- Implicit animations animate the transition between the old and new value of a property when it changes using the provided `curve` and `duration`.
 - If you do not specify a `curve`, implicit animations default to a [linear curve][].